I’m a first-born, Type A, slightly psychotic organizer. I like structure. Lists. Organization. Order.

 Beautiful is the heart of little boys who carry around a 2D figure of their host brother who missed his flight from China and was delayed a month coming to the United States.

-And beautiful is the character God grows in each member of our team every time the military changes our schedule, deploys our soldier or moves our family on last-minute orders.
+And beautiful is the character God grows in each member of our team every time Daddy's job changes our schedule, takes our biggest superhero or transfers our family to a new location.

 God makes artwork out of anarchy and beauty out of bedlam.
 But to see the art in progress, I have to be willing to open my eyes.